aitoe96/sighotspotter/README.md

 The expected runtime is 6 minutes, see the expected output in the corresponding sheet of the Supplementary Table 1. to Computational approach to control cell phenotype for cellular rejuvenation strategies

+## Time estimates for running

+Calculation of hotspots depends heavily on the settings and the input data type, and ranges from 30 seconds to 10 minutes.
+In case of cutoff set to 30% on single-cell data, the calculation takes less than two minutes on the configuration described above.

 ---
-The [SigHotSpotter](https://nichesig.lcsb.uni.lu/webapp/) web-based tool (SOFTWARE for short) is provided free of charge for academic, non-profit use.
+The [SigHotSpotter](https://sighotspotter.lcsb.uni.lu/webapp/) web-based tool (SOFTWARE for short) is provided free of charge for academic, non-profit use.
 For commercial use, please contact the authors for a license.
 Using the SOFTWARE means you accept the terms and conditions of the Disclaimer below.